-The impact could also be felt by self builders and those renovating a house, so for those concerned about whether Brexit could impact your project, here is what you need to know.
+The impact of Brexit could also be felt by self builders and those renovating a house, so for those concerned about whether Brexit could impact your project, here is what you need to know.

-A depleted workforce is a major post-Brexit concern, following many EU workers choosing to leave before the end of the transition period in December, which was exacerbated by the pandemic.
+A depleted workforce is a major post-Brexit factor, following many EU workers choosing to leave before the end of the transition period in December 2020.

 What's the Latest on Building Materials?

-The availability of supplies will also be influenced by the length of supply chains, which remain strained, although not entirely due to Brexit.
-There has reportedly been a slowdown in the production from some factories in the EU because of Covid-19.
+The availability of supplies is influenced by the length of supply chains, which remain strained, although not entirely due to Brexit.
+There has been a slowdown in the production from some factories in the EU because of Covid-19.

 Roughly 60% of imported materials used in UK construction projects comes from the EU, according to the Construction Leadership Council.
 And despite this year's UK-EU trade deal easing construction fears, Brexit has lengthened the supply lines for a number of core supplies from Europe.

-“If you can order your materials early and store them, this could help you dodge the looming price increases.”
+“If you can order your materials early and store them, this could help you dodge price increases.”